DOAGenesys/LLMIntentPerformance/README.md

 ## Usage

 1. Ensure your `.env` file is properly configured with all necessary API keys, model names, and system prompts.
-2. Prepare your `intent_classification_dataset.json` file with the required structure.
+2. Prepare your `intent_classification_dataset.json` and `banking_intent_classification_dataset.json` files with the required structure.
 3. Run the script:
    ```
    python LLM_intent_performance.py
    ```
-4. The script will generate one output file:
+4. The script will generate two output files:
-   - `intent_classification_results.json`: Contains all classification results and performance metrics.
+   - `intent_classification_results.json`: Contains classification results and performance metrics for the general dataset.
+   - `banking_intent_classification_results.json`: Contains classification results and performance metrics for the banking-specific dataset.

 ## Notes

 - The script is designed to handle large datasets efficiently through batch processing.
-- It provides a comprehensive comparison between OpenAI and Anthropic models for NLU intent classification tasks.
+- It provides a comprehensive comparison between OpenAI and Anthropic models for NLU intent classification tasks across different domains.
 - Enforcing JSON/structured outputs for both OpenAI and Anthropic is critical for accurate intent performance evaluation.
 This ensures that the responses can be consistently parsed and analyzed, leading to more reliable performance metrics.

 ## Results Discussion

-The results obtained from running this script provide valuable insights into the performance of OpenAI and Anthropic models for NLU intent classification tasks.
+The results obtained from running this script provide valuable insights into the performance of OpenAI and Anthropic models for NLU intent classification tasks across different domains.
 Here's a summary of the results:

+### General Dataset Results

 - OpenAI Performance (using gpt-4o-mini model):
   - Total Correct: 1338